FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 ### **Lab Access**

-There are two possible way to access this lab.
+There are two possible ways to access this lab.
 Depending on the environment you will use one, or the other, or both.
-- Azure Basion Host
+- Azure Bastion Host
 - RDP or SSH access to public IP's

 ### **Lab Access - Azure Bastion Host**